 The Audit Committee is responsible for assisting the Board of Directors in ensuring that the company’s financial reporting, calculation methods, annual financial statements and other financial information made public by the company are correct, balanced, transparent and clear.
 On a regular basis, the Audit Committee reviews the internal control and management systems and monitors the progress of financial risk reporting and the auditing of the accounts.
 The Audit Committee assesses the efficiency and scope of internal auditing, the Company’s risk management, key risk areas and compliance with applicable laws and regulations.
 The committee gives a recommendation to the Board concerning the appointment of auditors to the Company.
 The Audit Committee also processes the annual plan for internal auditing and the reports prepared on significant audits.

-The Audit Committee consists of four Board members who are independent of the Company and its significant shareholders.
-Since the Annual General Meeting of 2022, Raija-Leena Hankonen-Nybom has been Chair of the Audit Committee with Hannu Anttila, Mari Kiviniemi and Jukka Moisio as members.
+The Audit Committee consists of five Board members who are independent of the Company and its significant shareholders.
+Since the Annual General Meeting of 2023, Raija-Leena Hankonen-Nybom has been Chair of the Audit Committee with Hannu Anttila, Mari Kiviniemi, Jukka Moisio and Juha Vanhainen as members.
 All members are independent of the Company and its significant shareholders.

 The committee members must have adequate expertise in accounting and financial statement policies.
 The Audit Committee convenes on a regular basis, at least four times a year, including meeting with the Company's auditor.
 The committee Chair provides the Board with a report on each meeting of the Audit Committee.
 The tasks and responsibility areas have been specified in the committee’s working order which the Board has approved.

 When necessary, the following persons are also represented in the Audit Committee meetings as summoned by the Committee: the auditor, Chief Executive Officer and Chief Financial Officer as well as other management representatives and external advisors.